lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: hatnote

-   Stretching a small solvated molecule
+   Solvating and stretching a small polymer molecule

 .. figure:: ../figures/level2/polymer-in-water/video-PEG-dark.webp
     :alt: Movie of a peg molecule in water as simulated with LAMMPS